Senecio Serpens [sen-NEESH-shee-oh, SUR-penz], is a succulent ground cover native of South Africa and a member of the Asteraceae family.

 In cooler climates, it is grown as an annual or grown in containers to be brought indoors to overwinter.

-Generally speaking, you should give your plants a deep watering about once a month once established.
+Generally speaking, give your plants a deep watering about once a month once established.

-When you first plant your Blue Chalksticks, you may need to water weekly during the first growing season.
+When you first plant your Blue Chalksticks, your plants may require water weekly during the first growing season.

 If keeping the plant indoors during the cold winter months, water sparingly about once a month.